We begin this study with:

 What was added, how it functioned, and why Yeshua warned His disciples to beware of it.

 The essence of Paul’s point is simply that Torah places a fence around those under The Mount Sinia Covenant.
 They do the will of YHVH by remaining inside of it.
-This system requires compliance of words and actions.
-Which includes inaction.
+This system requires compliance in their words, actions and required inaction.

 ____________________________________________